moezmustafa/DocDialogue/README.md

 # DocDialogue

-DocuChat is an AI-powered application that allows users to interact with and chat with their documents.
+DocDialogue is an AI-powered application that allows users to interact with and chat with their documents.
 Whether it's a PDF, Word document, or plain text, DocuChat can help you find the information you need through a conversational interface.

 ## Features